 However, organisations working under the Kuria Network for the Abandonment of FGM have placed a higher priority on providing a rescue centre for young girls than on providing an alternative rite of passage.
 These camps aim to protect girls by providing a refuge throughout the whole of the circumcision season, making them resource intensive.
 The camps do provide a programme of education which includes the health risks of FGM, its illegality and its violation of the rights of girls and women.
 However, although there is an ARP graduation ceremony at the end of each camp at which the girls receive a certificate, neither the girls, their parents nor the local community recognise it as an alternative rite of passage.
-In addition, the pressure to offer as many places as possible has resulted in large camps, planned with relatively limited local consultation, underresourced, with very limited follow-up and in some cases poor recruitment.
+In addition, the pressure to offer as many places as from early marriage and FGM.
+The intensive